yuehaoshi/LeetCodeNote/README.md

     }
 };

 //nums[mid] > target: separate nums into two ascending parts, the first part is always "higher" than the second part.
-If nums[mid] and target are in the same part, we could use the normal binary search logic.
-However, if nums[mid] and target are in the different part, (if nums[mid] > target, then nums[mid] will be in the first part and target will be in the second part), then there must be nums[mid] >= nums[left] > target (nums[mid] could equal to target but nums[left] will not be equal to target), and we will make left = mid + 1;
+//If nums[mid] and target are in the same part, we could use the normal binary search logic.
+//However, if nums[mid] and target are in the different part, (if nums[mid] > target,
+//then nums[mid] will be in the first part and target will be in the second part),
+//then there must be nums[mid] >= nums[left] > target (nums[mid] could equal to target
+//but nums[left] will not be equal to target), and we will make left = mid + 1;

 //nums[mid] < target:
-//Same to the previous scenario, if nums[mid] in second part and target in first part, then there will be target > nums[right] >= nums[mid] and we will make right = mid - 1;
+//Same to the previous scenario, if nums[mid] in second part and target in first part,
+//then there will be target > nums[right] >= nums[mid] and we will make right = mid - 1;
 ```
 ### 81 Search in Rotated Sorted Array II
 There is an integer array nums sorted in non-decreasing order (not necessarily with distinct values).